-‘No threat to Karnataka government’: Siddaramaiah says coalition unaffected by election results
+‘HD Kumaraswamy will continue as Karnataka CM,’ says his deputy G Parameshwara

 Bengaluru MP DK Suresh told the news website that the state government would complete its five-year term.
 “Yes, the people have delivered their verdict,” Suresh said.
 “At a time like this, we need to discuss why this happened.
 We need to sit own with party workers and chalk out strategies.
 We are injured, we have enough doctors to heal the wounds.
 Kumaraswamy will not resign.”

-Soon after the results on Thursday, Chief Minister HD Kumaraswamy congratulated Prime Minister Narendra Modi and said the numbers were unexpected.
+Soon after the results on Thursday, Chief Minister HD Kumaraswamy congratulated Prime Minister Narendra Modi, admitting that the numbers were unexpected.
 He also thanked all the workers of the coalition parties for their support during the elections.
-“Leaders of both parties of the coalition will hold a discussion about the loss of Janata Dal (Secular)-Congress coalition candidates,” Kumaraswamy had tweeted.
+“Leaders of both parties of the coalition will hold a discussion about the loss of Janata Dal (Secular)-Congress coalition candidates,” Kumaraswamy tweeted.
 “Our party has seen many victories and losses over the years and party workers need not lose heart on this loss.
 Let us strive to strengthen the party in the days ahead.”

 The Congress and the Janata Dal (Secular) won only one seat each in the Lok Sabha elections.